vzcaffaro/programming-languages-2020/assessment.md

   - 3 [assignments](assignments.md), worth 9% each
   - a tutorial on Haskell for beginners published on the web, worth 18%

+The theoretical component will be assessed by a final exam worth 30% and a number of tests during the semester worth together 20%.

 - 50% of the course on theoretical aspects.
-  - 4 tests worth 5% each.
+  - 2 tests (midterms) worth 10% each (one on termrewriting and one on program verification).
   - Final exam worth 30%.
-The final exam will cover Finite Automata, Parsing, Type Checking, and Interpretation and contain questions similar to the tests.
+The final exam will cover the same material as the two midterms which will also serve as a study guide.

 **Homework:** Most lectures will finish with some homework.
 Homework is not graded but feel free to hand it in for feedback or come into my office hourse to discuss.
 Homework is essential to achieve the learning outcomes.